 Be sure that sufficient funds are available for the event.
-Submit projected expenses, program changes and contracts early enough to avoid problems; the minimum lead time for submission of check requests is five (5) weeks.
-All preparations for the event including required contracts and other documentation must be complete and must be returned to the Student Life and Development Office at least three (3) weeks prior to the event.
+Submit projected expenses, program changes, and contracts early enough to avoid problems; the minimum lead time for submission of purchasing requests is six (6) weeks.
+All preparations for the event including event proposal, required contracts and other documentation must be completed through the Budget Request and Purchase Request forms and must be submitted to the Student Life and Development on City Tech Connect at least four to five (4-5) weeks before the event.

-1. Event Timing
+1.10.3.
+Event Scheduling